-I am the Robert H. and Nancy Dedman Trustee Professor in the Department of Economics at SMU, a research fellow at IZA, a member of the HCEO Global Working Group, and senior co-editor of Advances in Econometrics.
+I am the Robert H. and Nancy Dedman Trustee Professor at SMU, the Department Chair in the Department of Economics, a research fellow at IZA, a member of the HCEO Global Working Group, and senior co-editor of Advances in Econometrics.
 My research focuses on microeconometric methods, with applications spanning primarily labor, environmental, and health economics.
-I teach courses in labor economics and econometrics.
+I teach courses in econometrics and labor economics.

 Research Areas